Background Screening Frequently Asked Questions

 What is the purpose of USSA’s background screening program?

 USSA’s background screening program is similar to programs in place in schools, recreational programs, youth organizations and other workplaces where staff and volunteers work with youth.
 Over 75% of USSA’s athlete members are 17 or under!
-Background screening of USSA employees, member coaches and officials is one step to help ensure that the environment in USSA’s athletic programs is as safe as possible.
+Background screening of USSA employees, member coaches, officials and volunteer members is one step to help ensure that the environment in USSA’s athletic programs is as safe as possible.

 Who will conduct the background screening?